graze/blog/_posts/2019-03-17-graze-x-shopify.md

 The decision to migrate away from Magento was significant for us.
 We have been Magento users since launching our [beta graze shop](https://www.marketingweek.com/2015/11/19/graze-opens-up-to-non-subscribers-in-ecommerce-push-%E2%80%A8/) in late 2015.
 We invested heavily into our Magento shops, creating a seamless customer experience with our [subscription site](https://www.graze.com), and building the graze rewards scheme that rewarded customers for reaching certain subscription and shopping milestones.

-### Why did we consider migrating away from our [award winning](https://inviqa.com/blog/inviqa-recognised-magento-pioneering-graze-website) Magento shops?
+### Why did we consider migrating our award winning shops from Magento?

 - **Upgrades** - As a small team we found Magento upgrades to be incredibly disruptive.
 It was not uncommon for security fixes to be included with backward-incompatible changes.
 Upgrades could consume entire sprints, causing real disruption to our roadmap.